UDT-ITF/website/source/api/index.md

 ### 2.1 Abstract
-This section describes an API for the delivery of texts and text fragments via a standard http request.
-The ITF Text API specifies a web service that returns textual data in response to a standard http or https request.
+This section describes an API for the delivery of texts and text fragments via a standard HTTP request.
+The ITF Text API specifies a web service that returns textual data in response to a standard HTTP or HTTPS request.
 The URL can specify:

 -  The version of the underlying source text to be accessed
 -  The mode used to specify a text fragment